Vladimir-Rom/logex/README.md

-      --duration-ms strings      treat specified fields as duration string and convert it to milliseconds -e, --exclude strings          exclude records with any of specified substrings --exclude-regexp strings   exclude records which matched with any of specified regular expressions -f, --filter-kql string        filter in the Kibana Query Language format.
-Example: 'level:(error OR warn)' --first int                print only first N matched records -h, --help                     help for logex
+      --duration-ms strings      treat specified fields as duration string and convert it to milliseconds -e, --exclude strings          exclude records with any of specified substrings --exclude-regexp strings   exclude records which matched with any of specified regular expressions --expand strings           property names with string values to parse them as json objects.
+Can be used then in filters and other operations
+      --first int                print only first N matched records -h, --help                     help for logex
   -l, --highlight strings        highlight substrings in output -i, --include strings          include only records with any of specified substrings
-      --include-regexp strings   include only records which matched with any of specified regular expressions --last int                 print only last N matched records -m, --metadata string          add metadata fields.
+      --include-regexp strings   include only records which matched with any of specified regular expressions --jq string                jq expression for filtering or transformation.
+Example: '.level=="info" or .level=="warn"' -f, --kql string               filter in the Kibana Query Language format.
+Example: 'level:(error OR warn)' --last int                 print only last N matched records -m, --metadata string          add metadata fields.
 Format: name[:property-name].
                                  Examples: